rhawley175/CS546_Group5_Final/README.md

 2. If the page is navigated to by someone who does not have an account, it will only display that user's public posts, and a form to search that user's public posts (if they have any).
 3. If the page is navigated to by someone who is logged in, but is not the user themself, it will display that user's public posts (if they have any), and any shared posts between those two users (if there are any), as well as a form to search that user's public posts (if they have any).
 4. If the page is navigated to by the owning user, or the admin user, it will display the user's public posts (if they have any), shared posts (if they have any), and journals (if they have any).
 It will also contain an options menu that has three options:
-5. If the you wish to update the user, click "Update User."
+5. If you wish to update the user, click "Update User."
 This will then take you to the user's update page.
 6. If you wish to delete the user, click "Delete User" This will then take you to the user's delete page.
 7. If you wish to Logout, click "Logout."
 This will then log you out and take you back to the log in page.
 8. Note that you can navigate to the journals page to create journals by clicking "View all Journals" under the journals section (Skip to Part Three: Journals).